sparrowcode/PermissionsKit/README.md

 ### Manually

-If you prefer not to use any of the aforementioned dependency managers, you can integrate `SPPermission` into your project manually.
+If you prefer not to use any of dependency managers, you can integrate `SPPermission` into your project manually.
 Put `Source/SPPermission` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.

 After it need implement configuration file.
-See example project and config file [PermissionConfiguration.xcconfig](https://github.com/ivanvorobei/SPPermission/blob/master/Example/SPPermission/PermissionConfiguration.xcconfig).
+See example [configuration file](https://github.com/ivanvorobei/SPPermission/blob/master/ExampleConfiguration.xcconfig) or example project.

 ## Usage